jonlpersson/ed-latimore/site/_posts/2021-03-07-the-easy-4-step-problem-solving-process.md

 Once you know those things, this becomes easy to solve.
 This is also how we learn languages.

-### An example of the problem solving process with foreign language
+### An example of the problem-solving process with a foreign language

 Anyone interested in serious foreign language study (as opposed to a "crash course" or "survival course") should learn the infinitive form of verbs in their target language.
 You can't make progress without them because they're the root of all conjugations.
 It's only once you have a grasp of the infinitives that you can completely express yourself.
 Consider the problem-solving steps applied in the following example.

 I know that I want to say "I don't eat eggs" to my Mexican waiter. **That's the problem.**

-I don't know how to say that, but last night I told my date "No bebo alcohol" ("I don't drink alcohol").
+I don't know how to say that, but last night I told my date *"No bebo alcohol"* ("I don't drink alcohol").
 I also know the infinitive for "eat" in Spanish (comer). **This is what I already know.**

 Now I can execute the final step of problem-solving.